 At the time my former partner and I decided to start to make better efforts to make a baby, a fertility doctor I consulted told me that I could probably never get pregnant, let alone actually deliver my own biological baby.
 It was exactly two years before my IUI at VITANOVA (my FSH was then at 8/9 and my AMH at 1.1 !).
 I am very glad I did not listen to that doctor.

 Now, I am two and half months pregnant with a very much alive, with a perfect growth, fetus, who has just been cleared of high risks of trisomy 21, 18 and 13 through a thorough scan and a blood test.
 If all still goes well, which, fingers crossed, it should at this stage, I will deliver my first child at 44 years old.

-I am very happy with my choice of fertility clinic: I am very appreciative and grateful of the medical expertise and the caring displayed at my benefice by the various professionals who intervened in my case at VITANOVA.
+I am very happy with my choice of fertility clinic: I am very appreciative and grateful of the medical expertise and the caring nature displayed by the various professionals who were involved in my case at VITANOVA.

 I hope my English was clear enough and that sharing my experience and own feelings in general and regarding VITANOVA can be of some help or comfort.

 I wish you the best of luck.
 Let me as well give some advice: be kind to yourself and be patient.

 Women tend to feel guilty after failing at attempts to get pregnant and I think it’s a pity.